karol-brejna-i/RemoteDebug/README.md

 # RemoteDebug Library

-A library for ESP2866 and ESP32 for debuging projects over WiFi.
+A library for ESP8266 and ESP32 for debugging projects over WiFi.
 [![arduino-library-badge](https://www.ardu-badge.com/badge/RemoteDebug2.svg?)](https://www.ardu-badge.com/RemoteDebug2)

 RemoteDebug sets up a TCP/IP server, that you connect to using telnet or websockets (using a dedicated web app).